a7vinx/swarm/README.md

                         master
   --authkey KEY         Auth key between master and slave hosts

+Database:
+  These option can be used to access MongoDB server

+  --db-addr ADDR        Address of MongoDB server --db-port PORT        Listening port of MongoDB server

 Common:
   These option can be used to customize common configuration of slave host